This guide looks at medical errors and steps you can take to ensure your safety. A medical error is when a mistake

 - Some medical equipment and items may require special handling during and after use, for example,

-needles, catheters, or items soiled with body fluid (like blood on a bandage), etc. Some items can be thrown in the
+needles, catheters or items soiled with body fluid (like blood on a bandage).
+Some items can be thrown in the regular

-regular trash, but others may need to be placed in a biohazard waste container.
-Other items may be able to be
+trash, but others may need to be placed in a biohazard waste container.
+Other items may be able to be sterilized or

-- The patient’s bed linens and clothing should be changed and washed regularly or if they become soiled.
+- The patient's bed linens and clothing should be changed and washed regularly, or immediately if they

 - Tell your health care provider if you show signs of a possible infection, like a fever, chills, pain,

 - If you are diabetic, you have a higher risk of developing an infection.
 Be careful about controlling

 your blood sugar and especially talk with your health care provider about your diabetic care needs if you have surgery,

 need wound care, will be bedridden or other situations that might lead to infection.